Skip to content

 The document compliance policy

 This is the master document that sets out the governing principles: which documents are accepted, which formats are valid (originals, certified copies, digital documents), retention periods and destruction conditions.
 It should be approved by senior management and disseminated to all relevant personnel.
-The JMLSG Guidance recommends that this policy be proportionate to the nature, size and complexity of the business.
+AUSTRAC guidance recommends that this policy be proportionate to the nature, size and complexity of the business.

 Operational procedures